-With The Rev. Dr. Michael Trice and our partners at Seattle University's Center for Ecumenical and Interreligious Engagement, we are fostering a national movement using table fellowship.
-Our contribution is The Potluck Project, which includes:
+With The Rev. Dr. Michael Trice and our partners at Seattle University's Center for Ecumenical and Interreligious Engagement, we are fostering a

-- A downloadable toolkit for congregations and communities. - A national tour offering leaders-both positional and influential-an experience of a Potluck.
+- A downloadable toolkit for congregations and communities - A national tour offering leaders-both positional and influential-an experience of a Potluck